Teacher Professional Development

 Professional Development Workshops

-Coin Toss--The coin toss activity is a bridge between Malus' Law and Quantum Key Distribution.
+Coin Toss--The coin toss activity is a bridge between Malus' Law and Quantum Key Distribution (QKD).
 Learners will use polarization to practice recognizing superposition states and the ramifications of measuring in different measurement basis.

-Cryptography--Session on background for quantum cryptography and how quantum effects from polarization, including superposition, are used to generate a key for secure quantum cryptography (QKD quantum key distribution)
+Cryptography--This session provides a background in quantum cryptography and demonstrates how quantum effects from polarization, including superposition, are used to generate a key for secure quantum cryptography (QKD quantum key distribution)

-Einstein and GPS--Sessions engages students in deeper understanding GPS, relativity, and the connections to quantum.
-One of the all time favorites!
+Einstein and GPS--This session engages students in a deeper understanding GPS, relativity, and the connections to quantum.
+One of the all-time favorites!

-Golden Rules of Quantum Mechanics--Session focuses on concepts of superposition and measurement uncertainty.
+Golden Rules of Quantum Mechanics--This session focuses on concepts of superposition and measurement uncertainty.
 These concepts are absolutely essential for students to understand when considering future technologies based on quantum physics.
-Learn how to connect light polarization to superposition and measurement, and how these concepts link to the powerful technology of quantum cryptography.
+They will learn how to connect light polarization to superposition and measurement, and how these concepts link to the powerful technology of quantum cryptography.

-Heisenberg Uncertainty Principle Lesson uses light diffraction to investigate the Uncertainty Principle by observing central spots and laser patterns.
+Heisenberg Uncertainty Principle The lesson uses light diffraction to investigate the Uncertainty Principle by observing central spots and laser patterns.
 Students will investigate relationships between slit width and pattens as well as laser color (wavelength).
 Visually seeing these relationships helps them understand how a photon's momentum can change.

-Interferometers--Session is based on the principles of how an interferometer works.
-The LIGO model is demonstrated and explained as well as the connections to quantum.
-This sessions is most successful when conducted F2F to allow the use of manipulatives and introduce interactive ways to engage students..
+Interferometers--The session is based on the principles and function of an interferometer.
+The LIGO model is demonstrated and explained as well as the connections to quantum concepts.
+This sessions is most successful when conducted F2F in order to allow for the use of manipulatives.

 Entanglement--Described by Einstein in 1935, entanglement is one of the "wierd" words that is used to describe quantum interactions.
 It is where particles stay connected and the actions performed on one of the particles affects the other.

-Laser Calibration--Session demonstrates how classical measurements correspond to quantum measurements and how those measurements can be used to measure very small quantities.
-The actual wavelength of a handheld laser is measured using a diffraction grating and a single slit.
-This workshop uses Babinet’s Principle.
+Laser Calibration--The session demonstrates how classical measurements correspond to quantum measurements and their use in measuring very small quantities.
+The actual wavelength of a handheld laser is measured using a diffraction grating and a single slit using Babinet’s Principle.

-Malus's Law and Mutually Exclusive States--Session starts with the familiar 3D glasses and builds background necessary for polarizers and Malus' Law.
-Experiments led students to understand the difference in classical and quantum "light".
+Malus's Law and Mutually Exclusive States--This session starts with the familiar 3D glasses and builds background necessary for polarizers and understanding Malus' Law.
+Experiments lead to a conceptual understanding of the difference in classical and quantum "light".

-Particle Physics--Session introduces students to building scientific models, Rutherford scattering, Bubble Chambers, Taming Particle Zoo, and Finding Top Quark.
-Could be broken down into several smaller sessions.
+Particle Physics--The session helps students understand properties of particles by introducing scientific models.
+Some of the topics include Rutherford scattering, Bubble Chambers, Taming Particle Zoo, and Finding Top Quark.
+This session can be broken down into several smaller sessions.

-Power of Quantum Computing: Duetsch-Jozsa Algorithm--Session uses the concept of an interferometer to demonstrate this algorithm, showing the gain in efficiency from quantum computing due to superposition.
+Quantum Computing: Duetsch-Jozsa Algorithm--This session uses an interferometer to demonstrate the Duetsch-Jozsa algorithm, demonstrating the gain in efficiency from quantum computing due to superposition.

-Polarization--Session on the state of light after traveling through combinations of polarizers beginning with a review of the classical analysis and continuing with a quantum analysis including superposition
+Polarization--This session on the state of light after traveling through various combinations of polarizers.
+It begins with a review of the classical analysis and continues with a quantum analysis including superposition

-Quantum Key Distribution--QKD is a method of ensuring that your data is secure.
+Quantum Key Distribution (QKD)--QKD is a method of ensuring that your data is secure.
 An important property of QKD is the ability of two communicating users to detect the presence of any third party trying to access the key.
-This session needs to be done in a F2F environment because it uses manipulatives, which engage the students and help them understand the process.
+This session needs to be done in a F2F environment because it uses manipulatives to engage the students and help them understand the process.

-Where is the Quantum?-- an introductory session that is useful for helping teachers and students understand that the quantum world is all around them.
-Makes connections between content and workforce applications with intriguing demos, videos, or questions.
-Includes simple activities to get the students thinking about how things we take for granted actually work (i.e. phones), but also delves into more intriguing questions as to why we need quantum (i.e. like quantum computers).
+Where is the Quantum?-- This session is designed as an introductory session useful for helping teachers and students understand that the quantum world is all around them.
+It provides connections between content and workforce applications with intriguing demos, videos, and questions.
+It includes simple activities to get the students thinking about how things we take for granted actually function (i.e. phones), but also delves into more intriguing questions such as why we need quantum (i.e. like quantum computers).